JonathanGrossman/mongodb_basics/01_getting_started.md

 Connect your application to the MongoDB cluster you created.
 You have multiple options for connecting.
 You can connect using the MongoDB Drivers or the MongoDB Shell.
 This lesson shows you how to connect using the MongoDB Driver for NodeJS (using the [example from the MongoDB website](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/)).

 To connect your application to MongoDB, create a project folder.
 Inside the project folder, add a file named `connect.js`.
-In the `connect.js` file, add the following code.
-In the line that defines the url (i.e., `const url = ...`), be sure to replace the string with the connection string you copied in the previous section when you connected your IP address to your MongoDB account.
-If you didn't copy that string, go back to the previous section and copy the string.
+In the `connect.js` file, add the following code:

 ```node
 const { MongoClient } = require("mongodb");